 Samson: ‘’ Bhaag Milkha Bhaag’’.

-Q: Your favorite cricketer.
+Q: Your favourite cricketer.

 Samson: AB de Villiers.

-Q: Your favorite holiday destination.
+Q: Your favourite holiday destination.

 Samson: Kerala.
 (Laughs) I love my hometown.